 There is also the high probability of creating an unwanted traffic jam at your store entrance.
 If a shopper sees your entrance is busy, they could quite easily believe that your whole store is the same and thus won't attempt to enter.

-Instead, you need to use this area for the way that it was intended.
-That includes designing a space on your floor plan that is clean, clear and welcoming.
+Instead, you need to use this area in the way that it was intended.
+That includes designing a space on your floor plan that is clean, clear, and welcoming.
 More importantly, it needs to allow your customers easy access to your store.